Life Hacking in Pursuit of Financial Freedom: How I Add $1,500+/Mo to My Income

 You guessed it!
 My car.

-Because you either work from home most days or can bike or take public transportation to work, your car is likely sitting idle for at least five days a week, losing value every single day.
+If you’re anything like me, and you either work from home most days or can bike or take public transportation to work, your car is likely sitting idle for at least five days a week, losing value every single day.
 How do you turn this money-sucking “false asset” into a real, income-generating “asset”?

 You rent it out!

-There is a site called Turo, which is exactly like Airbnb, but for your car.
+There is a site called Turo, which is exactly like Airbnb—but for your car.
 People who are traveling to your location can rent your car from you for a daily fee.
 You set the availability of your car, and they drive it whenever you deem it available.

 I’m sure there are tons of questions regarding insurance, payments, logistics, etc. This article will not answer those questions.
 I will just tell you it works and you are covered.
 To learn more, go to www.turo.com.